Pro Tip: How to Turn off Your Main Water Valve

 Once you find the valve, you have two choices of how to shut it off: 1) simply the turning of the handle clockwise or 2) contacting the water company and then using a wrench to turn the valve clockwise.

 By learning how to locate the main water valve and how to shut it off yourself, you will be saving hundreds of dollars and protecting your house from further damage while waiting for a plumber.
-Remember, if you are ever unsure, contact a Superior Drain expert today!
+Remember, if you are ever unsure, request an appointment with a Superior Drain expert today!